Many quantities in epidemiology can be thought of as the time between two events or “delays”. Important examples include:

 .

-Now, to generate secondary events, we will use a lognormal distribution (Figure 1.2) for the delay between primary and secondary events:
+To generate secondary events, we will use a lognormal distribution (Figure 1.2) for the delay between primary and secondary events:

 secondary_dist <- data.frame(mu = 1.8, sigma = 0.5)